10 Types of Tradescantia Plant Varieties with Names and Pictures

 Cobweb Spiderwort also called White Velvet or White Gossamer Plant is a small upright perennial plant which bears highly branched hairy stems and oblong-lanceolate leaves in the shape of a boat's keel and may have a purple tone.

 The flowers in White Velvet Plant are borne at the end of the stems and are a deep pink color.
 The entire plant is covered by white hairs and hence the common names.
-It grows to a height of about 1 ft.
-It is one of the best low light small plants for indoors.
+It grows to a height of 1 foot only placing it among the best low-light small plants for the poorly-lit spaces.

-Cobweb Spiderwort grows best in bright, indirect light, average warmth of 16-270C, moderate humidity of 50-55% and moderately moist, fertile, free-draining, succulents mix coupled with monthly feeding during the growing season.
+Cobweb Spiderwort grows best in bright indirect light, warmth of 16-270C, humidity of 50-55% and moderately moist, fertile, free-draining succulents mix coupled with monthly feeding during the growing season.

 Read more on how to grow and care for Tradescantia sillamontana